 “I read this book with great interest and found it extremely well written, entertaining, and well grounded in research.
 Aaron Ahuvia gives us a fascinating, rich, lively and yet profound insight on how we can fall in love with the world and bring a sense of fulfillment in our life.
 How the love of nature, among others, can generate a sense of wonderment and respect.
-As a Buddhist, I was particularly interested in his discussions of how craving for things that we don’t need, which modern marketing makes us desire, often leads to entanglement in further craving and may end up in an environmental disaster.”Matthieu Ricard, author of A Plea for the Animals
+As a Buddhist, I was particularly interested in his discussions of how craving for things that we don’t need, which modern marketing makes us desire, often leads to entanglement in further craving and may end up in an environmental disaster.”Matthieu Ricard, author of Happiness

 “Who knew there was so much more to our relationships with things than meets the eye?
 Dr. Ahuvia brilliantly illuminates the science and psychology that underlies our affection for certain treasured possessions, and in the process, he reveals fascinating insights into what makes each one of us tick.”Nir Eyal, author of Hooked and Indistractable